 “’Co-production’ refers to a way of working whereby citizens and decision makers … work together to create a decision or service which works for them all.
 The approach is value driven and built on the principle that those who use a service are best placed to help design it” Skills for Health, March 2013

-First termed by Noble Prize winner Elinor Ostrum in the 1970s, co-production has since transformed thinking about the design and delivery of public services, particularly health and social care.
+First named in the 1970s by Nobel Prize winner Elinor Ostrum, co-production has transformed thinking about the design and delivery of public services, particularly health and social care.
 Across the built environment, appetite for new ways of working is growing, but questions remain: what could co-production mean for housing, and what does it look like in practice?

 On 25 March, kindly hosted by UCL’s Bartlett Real Estate Institute, the second event of Future of London’s Foundations for Community-Led Housing project brought cross-sector delegates to learn from active examples of co-production in housing and regeneration, and to work out the way forward.